Horton-by-Malpas: History

+Horton was formerly a township in the parish of Tilston, in 1866 Horton became a separate civil parish.
+From 1974 to 2009 it was in Chester district.
+On 1 April 2015 the parish was abolished to form Shocklach Oviatt and District.

 Horton Grange was built in 1629 and subsequently altered.
 It is timber-framed with brick nogging, and partly rebuilt in brick, with slate roofs.
 It is in two storeys, and consists of a main wing and two cross-wings.
 The building is Grade II listed.

 Horton Green

 The small hamlet of Horton Green lay within the parish.
 The hamlet is recorded as "Horton Green" in 1831, but had been known as "Horton" as early as 1240.